 - One of niacinamide’s key benefits is that it supports the production of ceramides, which are essential for skin barrier function.
 This improved barrier means less moisture loss and better protection from skin irritants.

-- Additional perks of using niacinamide is that helps to fade dark spots, even out skin tone and regulate sebum production.
+- Additional perks of using niacinamide is that it helps to fade dark spots, even out skin tone and regulate sebum production.

 How to use rosehip oil with niacinamide

 - Layer them by applying your niacinamide serum or moisturizer first, followed by rosehip seed oil.